Muhanad03/Technical-test/README.md

 A simple Unity simulation where you place and connect conveyor belts, then send boxes and cans along them.
 Products collect in a tray at the end of each line.
 Green lights mean the belts are running; red lights mean they are paused.

-Open `Assets/Scenes/SampleScene` in Unity and press Play.
-Click inside the Game view to use the controls.

 ## Controls

 - **WASD** - Move the camera.